Dordrecht during world war two

 The first photo shows the residential house near the car dismantling yard in Willemsdorp, close to the police troop barracks.
 A German aircraft bomb hit the car dismantling yard.
 Among the Dutch troops, there was a belief that German forces had a gathering point for vehicles there.
 Apparently, they overlooked the fact that the large number of vehicles may have been due to the presence of the car dismantling yard.
 Dutch artillery then heavily targeted the car dismantling yard, completely leveling what remained of it.
 As far as is known, no German vehicles were hit. *1

-Photo two is a very rare and unique photo taken during the combat operations in May 1940.
-Fallschirmjägers can be seen with their heavy machine gun near Willemsdorp.
-It is likely that these are units from the 12th company of Fallschirmjäger Regiment 1, which was the heavy machine gun company of the 3rd battalion.
-In the background on the left (just above the machine gun), there appear to be two vehicles requisitioned by the Germans.
-Slightly more to the right in the center, there is a Dutch 7-Veld gun.
-Some of these artillery pieces were captured from the 17th Artillery Regiment by German paratroopers and deployed for the defense of the Moerdijk bridgehead.
-In the background lies the police troop barracks (nowadays Hotel Willemsdorp).
+The second photo is a very rare and unique image taken during the fighting in May 1940.
+Fallschirmjägers are positioned with their heavy machine gun near Willemsdorp.
+These are probably units from the 12./FJR 1, which was the heavy machine gun company of the 3rd battalion.
+In the background to the left (just above the machine gun), there appear to be two vehicles that were requisitioned by the Germans.
+Slightly more to the right in the center, there is a Dutch 7-field gun.
+Several of these artillery pieces had been captured by German paratroopers from the 17th Artillery Regiment and were set up to defend the Moerdijk bridgehead.
+In the background lies the police troops barracks (now Hotel Willemsdorp).
 The smoke clouds were caused by Dutch artillery fire.
-The photo was likely taken between May 11 and May 14, 1940.
-Presently, a truck parking lot is situated where the German paratroopers were positioned, just past the gas station. *2
+The photo was probably taken between May 11 and May 14, 1940.
+Nowadays, the spot where the German paratroopers were positioned is a truck parking lot just past the gas station. *2

-Below are photos that clearly depict the damage caused in Willemsdorp as a result of the fighting in May 1940.
-Among them are the Willemsdorp car salvage yard and the police troop barracks.
+Below are photos that clearly depict the damage in Willemsdorp as a result of the fighting in May 1940.
+Among other things, we see the Willemsdorp scrapyard and the police troops barracks.
 The Willemsdorp barracks camp has been completely leveled in these photos due to Dutch artillery fire.
-Unfortunately, several Dutch soldiers were killed by this artillery fire while being held captive by the German paratroopers.
-Furthermore, the police troop barracks were used as a first aid station until it became impossible due to the artillery fire.
-In the second-to-last photo, we see makeshift shelters dug by Dutch prisoners of war, hastily created to find some refuge from the ravages of war.
+Unfortunately, several Dutch soldiers lost their lives due to this artillery fire, as they were being held captive there by German paratroopers.
+Additionally, the police troops barracks were used as a medical post until artillery fire made this impossible.
+In the second-to-last photo, we see Dutch emergency shelters for Dutch prisoners of war, hastily dug to provide some protection against the violence of war.
 They are well camouflaged.
-Photo 12 effectively demonstrates the extent of the damage caused in May 1940.
-The last photo shows another demolished building in Willemsdorp as a result of the May events, with a German vehicle nearby. *4
+Photo 12 clearly illustrates the extent of the damage caused in May 1940. *4

 *1 Source: beeldbank Dordt Open stad.